Enrolling your child at Hastings Primary

-A number of publications are available if you want to learn more about the school and our programs, including the School Information Booklet (link below) and Student Well Being and Code of Conduct document (see Student Well Being page).
+A number of publications are available if you want to learn more about the school and our programs, including the School Information Booklet and Student Well Being and Code of Conduct document (see Student Well Being page).

-The school website has more information available including a calendar with regular updates and the weekly newsletter attached.
+The school website has more information available including a calendar with regular updates and the fortnightly newsletter attached.

 A dress code and uniform policy reinforces, in students, a pride in their own appearance, instills recognition of themselves as an integral part of the school community, and assists in developing pride in representing their school.
 Issues of equality, health and safety, and expense are also factors that contribute to the establishment of the Dress Code and Uniform Policy.

 The school’s official uniform supplier is Primary School Wear (PSW) which has relocated to 1/22 Watt Road Mornington.
 Phone 9768 0346.

 The Dress Code and Uniform policy accepts school clothing without the school logo as long as all garments are plain navy or white (for polo shirts), without other logos or embellishments such as stripes.

-Please find the full Dress Code and Uniform Policy attached below.
+Please find the full Dress Code and Uniform Policy next to this content.

 Before and After School Care

-Hastings Primary School does not provide an Out of School Hours Care program as there are two services available within close proximity to the school.
+Hastings Primary School provides an Out of School Hours Care program onsite.